10 Most Expensive Yachts in 2026 (Billionaire Superyachts Ranked by Price & Size)

 Delivered: 2021

 The REV Ocean stands out in this list of luxury assets because its primary mission is scientific.
 As the world's largest superyacht, it is designed as an advanced ocean research and conservation platform.
-The vessel is equipped with advanced technology, including hybrid propulsion and zero-emission capability, making it an eco-pioneer in the maritime luxury sector.
+The ship is equipped with advanced technology, including hybrid propulsion and zero-emission capability, making it an eco-pioneer in the maritime luxury sector.
 With dual functionality as a luxury accommodation and a state-of-the-art scientific research facility, the REV Ocean represents a new model for purpose-driven yachts that create alternative value streams beyond traditional leisure and status.

 Market Outlook & Future Trends

 The ultra-luxury yacht market is a world of immense value and a key indicator of global wealth.
-In 2025, the global market size for superyachts is estimated at $21.60 billion, and it's projected to grow at a robust CAGR of 11.1% to reach $45.16 billion by 2032.
+In 2026, the global market size for superyachts is estimated at $21.60 billion, and it's projected to grow at a robust CAGR of 11.1% to reach $45.16 billion by 2032.
 This growth is fueled by a rising population of Ultra-High-Net-Worth Individuals (UHNWIs) and a generational shift in what luxury means.

 2025-2030 Projections